Creativity Camp Study

 Cohort 3: July 31-August 7th at MIDB.

-The Camp this summer will not include the brain-imaging components.
+The Camp this summer did not include the brain-imaging components.

 (In Alphabetical Order)